 We let our stomachs lead the way this morning and they took us to the highly rated Banh Mi 25.
 This spot is adorable!
 The food and decor is even better than the reviews on the interwebs boast.
 They have a plethora of banh mi options to choose from.
 Vegetarians, this place has got you covered.
-There is a decent sized veg menu to satisfy anyone – carnivore or herbivore.
-We started with the mixed meat and lemon grass chicken options and fell head over heels in love with the meat mix.
+There is a decent sized menu to satisfy anyone – carnivore or herbivore.
+We started with the mixed meat and lemon grass chicken options and fell head over heels in love with the house meat mix.
 We made our way back to this place three separate times over the five days we spent in Hanoi.
 We love this place and loved that fact they were willing to pile on the veggies and extra cilantro once we asked for a bit more.

 As we sat in the tropical oasis that is the dining area of Banh Mi 25 we spied a cozy little pho bo place across the street that was brimming with locals.
 When I said brimming I mean it was filled to the max with people who looked so content with what they were devouring we could not help but dart across the street to join the party.
 It was worth it.
 We ordered one meal to share and it was more than enough for both of us.
 This place, like most street food in Hanoi specialize in their one main dish and make it super duper delectable.
-The food also comes faster than even a fast food joint because employees only have to think about the one item.
+The food also comes faster than even a fast food joint because employees only have to think about and prepare the one item.
 The table was filled with large bowls of chilis, minced garlic and herbs galore to make your individual pho to your liking.
 We stuffed ourselves quickly and were in and out in less than 15 minutes.
 Grand total for both meals, two coffees and a pineapple juice was 5 bucks, usd.
 If I could give that meal and that price a standing ovation then I would…actually, what’s stopping me!?
 Hold one moment – I just stood up and clapped while yelling encore, encore.
 Not really but I did in my head.

 If you love yourself and you love books then make your way to The Bookworm.
 For years upon years I preferred books over people so this used bookstore that proclaims itself to be the best bookstore in all of Southeast Asia was right up my alley…it was also literally right up an alley so there you go.
 This place was an excellent escape from the hectic world outside its walls.
-The prices are great, the little bench/couches comfortable and no one bothers you if you curl up with a book and read it for 20 minutes to make sure you want to buy it.
+The prices are great, the little bench/couches comfortable and no one bothers you if you nestle in a corner with a book and read it for 20 minutes to make sure you want to buy it.
 Kole bought several phrase books all for the grand total of 11 dollars.
 He collects these books and loves that the Lonely Planet brand fits so easily into his pockets.
 Lucky him, being a man and all.
 Truly, my phone doesn’t even fit in my pants pocket.

 While leaving the bookstore we realized the front building that shares a beautiful courtyard with The Bookworm was actually a cooking centre by the very straightforward name, the Hanoi Cooking Centre.
 We walked inside and a lovely woman, Nguyen, told us everything we needed to hear to schedule a class right then and there for the following day.
-We were excited to learn how to make more Vietnamese dishes and about food culture in Vietnam.
+We were excited to learn how to make Vietnamese dishes and about food culture in Vietnam.